Accepted for/Published in: JMIR Dermatology

 (closed for review but you can still tweet)

-A comparison between traditional citation metrics and altmetrics amongst dermatology journals.
+A comparison between traditional citation metrics and altmetrics amongst dermatology journals: An observational study.

 Research impact has traditionally been measured using citation count and impact factor.
 Academics have long relied heavily on this form of metric system to measure a publication’s impact.
 A higher number of citations is viewed as an indicator of the importance of the research, and a marker for the impact of the publishing journal.
 Recently, social media and online news sources have become important avenues for dissemination of research, resulting in the emergence of an alternative metric system known as altmetrics.